 The materials we use most at St. Lawrence dentistry are zirconia, glass ceramics, and hybrid ceramics.
 Metals are also used, however, their role is as a dental material is becoming less.
 In working with these materials, we use different cement classes.

 No cement will perform to its optimal level without adequate tooth engineering, including sound, retention and resistance form.
 An ideal “tooth preparation” for a dental crown includes an ideal taper of 5-6 degrees, axial wall height of 3-4mm, appropriate use of retentive features like boxes and grooves, avoidance of undercuts, and an established path of insertion.
-As your Mississauga Dentist, we will unsure all these considerations are carefully integrated into your dental work.
+As your Mississauga Dentist, we will ensure all these considerations are carefully integrated into your dental work.

 You need a dentist who understands how to properly design dental work.
-Boxes in dental crown design are used to help hold crowns in place.
-However, with the rise of metal free crowns, they are not needed as much.
+Boxes in the dental crown design are used to help hold crowns in place.
+However, with the rise of metal-free crowns, they are not needed as much.
 Boxes can help with metal restorations, but not for any milled restoration.
 The CAD-CAM system used for designing and milling crowns will go right over box anatomy because it places stress on the restoration’s milling and on the equipment that is milling it.
 Gentle sweeping grooves are helpful more anti-rotational features, but we avoid boxes for zirconia and other milled restorations.
 St. Lawrence Dentistry partners with Solaris dental labs who scan and mill our dental crowns and veneers.